Boeing tests prompt analysts' upgrades, but risks still lurk

 “We have proposed a comprehensive set of solutions designed to significantly minimize the potential for battery failure while ensuring that no battery event affects the continued safe operation of the airplane,” Boeing Commercial Airplanes CEO Ray Conner said in a statement on Tuesday.

-It is not known what effect the 787 fires have had on public perception of the plane’s safety.
-It is also not known whether issues might arise in the jet, which is packed with new technology: not just a new, lighter body made of carbon-fiber plastic, but a new electrical system that replaces heavier hydraulic systems standard on older-style aircraft.
-(Reporting by Alwyn Scott; Editing by Jan Paschal)
+It’s not known what effect the 787 fires have had on public perception of the plane’s safety.
+It’s also not known whether issues might arise in the jet, which is packed with new technology: not just a new, lighter body made of carbon-fiber plastic, but a new electrical system that replaces heavier hydraulic systems standard on older-style aircraft.